CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ## Read a Selected Course Pool

 ### Functionality
-Retrieves a list of the courses in the course pool.
+Retrieves a list of the courses in the selected course pool.
 It should be able to display nothing if nothing is there.
 Their should be no duplicates for 2 semester courses.
 They can be ordered based on priority.
+The selected course pool will be the courses that a user chooses to add from the available course pool.
 ### Design

 ### QA